earthspecies/voxaboxen/README.md

 # Voxaboxen

 Voxaboxen is a deep learning framework designed to find the start and stop times of (possibly overlapping) sound events in a recording.
 We designed it with bioacoustics applications in mind, so it accepts annotations in the form of [Raven](https://ravensoundsoftware.com/software/raven-lite/) selection tables.

+If you use this software in your research, please cite it.

 ![19_AL_Naranja_1025_detect](https://github.com/earthspecies/voxaboxen/assets/72874445/c69439c8-509b-4732-8d69-3bb38658ec9a)